autoloadnextpost/alnp-documentation/en_US/post-navigation.md

 ### My theme has a post navigation

 Great.
 By code standards a post navigation should have the `rel` attribute applied to both the previous and next post link.
 However, some themes dont use the standard post navigation or at least extend the standard post navigation and provide their own post navigation to provide the style they wish to present.
-Alot of these types of themes tend to forget about apply the required attribute to the links or enter a different attribute altogether.
+Alot of these types of themes tend to forget about applying the required attribute to the links or enter a different attribute altogether.

 Auto Load Next Post looks for two possible types of `rel` attributes applied to the previous post link, `rel="prev"` and `rel="previous"`.